-There’s just one reason the cancel the card.
+There’s just one reason to cancel the card.
 Five Hundred and Fifty Dollars.

 The annual fee for the American Express Platinum Card is $550.
-I read over and over how the card is worth it because of all the perks you get.
+I read over and over how the card was worth it because of all the perks you get.
 I mean, after all of the rebates you receive, the card costs significantly less than $550 and is a no brainer to keep.
-In fact, I did the calculations when I reviewed the card last year and decided to keep it.

 Annual Fee Increase

 My annual fee in 2017 was grandfathered at $450 for one additional year.
 When it was time for me to cough up $550 for renewal, my calculations changed.

 I currently have the Citi Prestige ($495) and Sapphire Reserve ($450).
 Spending an additional $550 for the AMEX Platinum didn’t make sense since many benefits of these cards overlap and I needed to ask if I had to keep them all.

 AMEX’s Airline Fee Credit Is Hard To Use